open-contracting/standard/standard/standard.md

 </div>

 ### Scope of the standard
-In this first draft, we propose a focus on the three phases:
+In this first draft, we propose a focus on four key aspects:

 * Tender
 * Award
+* Implementation
 * Termination[^2]

 [^2]: It is worth noting that, from our supply side assessment, there is currently only limited existing data available on the termination and evaluation of contracts.

-We have excluded the planning and performance elements of the contracting process from this draft standard for a number of reasons.
+We have excluded the planning and transaction level spending data elements of the contracting process from this draft standard for a number of reasons.
 The tender, and award phase of contracting have consistent data (often drawn from the same systems inside a publisher) and share much terminology.
 By contrast, planning, budgeting and